Ewell: In art

 Pre-Raphaelite artist William Holman Hunt married and produced several works here.
 The doorway linking St Mary's church yard and the grounds of Glyn House are reproduced as the door on which Christ is knocking his painting The Light of the World.

 The background for John Everett Millais' oil on canvas Ophelia was painted at the Hogsmill River in Ewell.

-In film, fiction and the media
+In the media

 In August 2005 the borough of Epsom and Ewell was rated the most desirable place to live in the United Kingdom by the British television programme The Best and Worst Place to Live in the UK; the following year's edition figured it in 8th place.
 The borough's low crime rate, good education results and large number of open spaces were all cited as its particularly attractive features, although being less commercial than the centres of Kingston or London, having a relative 'lack of entertainment facilities'.